-- future software license sales; - the continued financing by and participation of the Company's CoFlow partner and it being completed in a timely manner, associated costs and future revenue; - the Company's ability to increase or sustain its revenue if oil prices remain low; - the Company's ability to pay dividends; - Ability to enter into additional software license agreements; - · Ability to continue current research and new product development; - Ability to recruit and retain qualified staff; and - The impact of the ongoing COVID-19 pandemic on the global economy and the Company.
+- future software license sales; - the continued financing by and participation of the Company's CoFlow partner and it being completed in a timely manner, associated costs and future revenue; - the Company's ability to increase or sustain its revenue in a volatile oil price environment; - the Company's ability to pay dividends; - ability to enter into additional software license agreements; - ability to continue current research and new product development; - ability to recruit and retain qualified staff; - the impact of the ongoing COVID-19 pandemic on the global economy and the Company; and - the Company's eligibility for the federal government's Canada Emergency Wage Subsidy and Canada Emergency Rent Subsidy programs.

 Forward-looking information is not a guarantee of future performance and involves a number of risks and uncertainties, only some of which are described herein.
-Many factors could cause the Company's actual results, performance or achievements, or future events or developments to differ materially from those expressed or implied by the forward-looking information including, without limitation, the following factors, which are discussed in greater detail in the "Business Risks" section of CMG's MD&A for the year ended March 31, 2020:
+Many factors could cause the Company's actual results, performance or achievements, or future events or developments to differ materially from those expressed or implied by the forward-looking information including, without limitation, the following factors, which are discussed in greater detail in the "Business Risks" section of this MD&A: